Electroplating

 In addition to corrosion protection, electrogalvanizing often serves decorative purposes.

-approx. 0.3 µm
+Layer thickness: approx. 0.3 µm

 Layer thickness: approx. 8 – 15 µm